Applying in Sweden

 If you left Sweden before 1 January 1998, you need to submit a letter of - Non-Acquisition of British Citizenship when you apply for, or renew a Swedish passport/ID-card.
 This applies whether you apply in Sweden or at the Embassy in the UK.
 A passport application cannot be approved until the passport section has seen the letter.

 Keep your letter of Non-Acquisition of British Nationality safe as you might be required to show it again in the future.

 Please make sure you apply for a letter of Non-Acquisition of British Citizenship in good time before applying for a new passport.
-We recommend that you send your application to the Border Agency by recorded delivery.

 The above does not apply if you obtained your British citizenship automatically through one of your parents.